hindsight-ai/hindsight-ai/apps/hindsight-service/docs/DATABASE_BACKUP.md

         *   `*`: Every month
         *   `*`: Every day of the week
         So, this job will run every hour at the start of the hour (e.g., 1:00, 2:00, 3:00, etc.).
-    *   `/home/jean/git/hindsight-ai/infra/scripts/backup_db.sh`: This is the full path to the backup script.
+    *   `./infra/scripts/backup_db.sh`: This is the relative path to the backup script.
-    *   `>> /home/jean/hindsight_db_backups/logs/backup.log`: This redirects the standard output of the script to a log file, appending new output to the end of the file.
-You might need to create the `logs` directory first: `mkdir -p ~/hindsight_db_backups/logs`.
+    *   `>> ./hindsight_db_backups/logs/backup.log`: This redirects the standard output of the script to a log file, appending new output to the end of the file.
+You might need to create the `logs` directory first: `mkdir -p ./hindsight_db_backups/logs`.
     *   `2>&1`: This redirects any error messages (standard error) to the same log file as the regular output.
 This is useful for debugging if your cron job doesn't work as expected.

 3.  **Save and exit the crontab editor.**
     *   If using `nano`: Press `Ctrl+X`, then `Y` to confirm saving, then `Enter`.
     *   If using `vi`: Press `Esc`, then type `:wq` and press `Enter`.

 Your cron job is now set up!
 It will automatically create hourly backups.
-Remember to create the `logs` directory: `mkdir -p ~/hindsight_db_backups/logs`.
+Remember to create the `logs` directory: `mkdir -p ./hindsight_db_backups/logs`.